bencyi/Website/README.md

 # personal-website

 Beta personal website using HTML and Bulma CSS.
-Future version will use JS to implement different buttons/functions.
 Formatted for both web and mobile view using Bulma's navbar and burger features.

 # credits